telerik/kendo-ui-core/docs/controls/layout/splitter/overview.md

 The properties of a pane must be specified during initialization and set for each individual pane in a Splitter.

-The example below demonstrates how to intiialize a Splitter and the properties of its panes.
+The example below demonstrates how to initialize a Splitter and the properties of its panes.

 ###### Example